-Manual to using Private networks for VPS
+How to set up private networks for VPS

 What are private (local) networks for VPS and how do they work?